nightcycle/synthetic/docs/intro.md

 If you wish to keep a variable private, simply remove the attribute after construction but before you parent it.

 ### Events
-Various components also include BindableEvents which you may use as signal constructors.
+Various components also include BindableEvents which you may use as Signal constructors.

 	local synthetic = require(modulePath)
 	local dialog = synthetic.New "Dialog" {